philbackworks/3AFans.com-Site-Data/_toys-1-6/geist-nage-mia-tk-ranger.md

 source_doc: MW Wutasi - 3A spreadsheet - 01-15-2019
 ---
 Chase figure randomly inserted in <a href="/toys-1-6/tklub-2-nage-mia.html">Nage</a> Box (TKLUB #2).
 Figure towards ART OF TK MOOK.

+Q: Can you please give us some additional information on Ghost Nage, is he a Loper?

+A: Ghost Nage isnt a loper, its by product of the Underverse, he kinda looks and becomes a ghost, existing between the present universe and the Underverse. the Mortis have finally moved on from grey TK looking bots, to more devious simulacrum now.

+Q: Can you please give us some additional information on Ghost Nage, is he a Loper?

+A: Ghost Nage isnt a loper, its by product of the Underverse, he kinda looks and becomes a ghost, existing between the present universe and the Underverse.
+The Mortis have finally moved on from grey TK looking bots, to more devious simulacrum now.

+<cite>- Ashley Wood, <a href="http://worldof3alegion.forumotion.com/t287-qa-sessions-with-ashley-wood" target="_blank">ThreeA blog Q and A #6</a></cite>